SWC-OSG-Workshop/OSG-HostedCE-RMACC17/handson.md

 Then in your web browser go to the OSG
 [accounting site](https://gracc.opensciencegrid.org/dashboard/db/payload-jobs-summary?orgId=1)
 and click on the facility dropdown.
-Either scroll down and select your site name (that we will provide) or type your site name.
-You should the plots should update and show jobs have run on your site.
+Either scroll down and select your site name (that we will provide) or type your cluster name.
+The plots on the psageshould update and show jobs have run on your site.

 <div class="keypoints" markdown="1">